WITH LUKAS LAUERMANN

 Don’t focus too much on input from others but rather look for what you are completely passionate about.
 In the long run it is important to focus on the content and core of your music and not just following musical trends.
 At least this is what I have chosen in the past but there are many different and individually artistic journeys, which are equally right and therefore make the whole thing so magnificent and wonderful!

-More information about the upcoming concert is available here.
+More information about concert is available here.